 • How do physical and digital configurations of "the city" become entangled through pedestrian use of navigational applications?
 To what extent are digital navigational maps mediating users' experience of the city?
 How might process philosophy's premise of immediation (which bears ontoepistemological similarities to agential realism) trouble dichotomies of the individual/localized/direct and the distributed?
 What conceptions of scale in relation to bodies and sensory apparatuses are complicated by a "politics of immediation" (Manning 2020)?

-2.1 Digital geographies (6 or 7 books, 3 articles, 1 chapter, 1 dissertation)
+2.1 Digital geographies (5 maybe 6 books, 3 articles, 2 chapters, 1 dissertation, 1 audiobook)

 1. Amoore, Louise.
 2020.
 Cloud Ethics: Algorithms and the Attributes of Ourselves and Others.
 Duke University Press.